-According to the U.S. Department of Housing and Urban Development's Racially or Ethnically Concentrated Areas of Poverty (R/ECAP) mapping tool, the City of Spokane does not have any census tracts where the nonwhite population exceeds 50%.
+According to the U.S. Department of Housing and Urban Development's R/ECAP mapping tool, the City of Spokane does not have any census tracts where the nonwhite population exceeds 50%.
 The City of Spokane includes block groups with significant concentrations of low- and moderate-income residents.
 While these concentrations may shift over time, they are typically found within the following neighborhood:

 - Shiloh Hills

 - Nevada Heights

 - Whitman

 - Hillyard

 - Bemiss

 - Logan

 - Chief Garry Park

 - East Central

 - Riverside

 - West Central

 - Emerson/Garfield